Addiction Among Us, in the Fire Service? – It Happens.

 The respect society affords our profession only makes it harder to admit that one of us can fall.

+From what I have seen, addicts are intelligent, sensitive, caring people who live with a dirty secret, not weak people who don’t belong among the strong.
+And by refusing to acknowledge a drug problem in one of our own, we feed the beast and allow our brother or sister firefighter to continue a path toward their undoing.
 Because at some point, those caught in addiction recognize how far down they’ve fallen.
 Sometimes the shame of addiction becomes impossible to live with.
 When they don’t find treatment or human understanding or support, they’re more likely to favor the only thing that makes them feel better, the drug that will eventually kill them.